digdilem/digdilem.org.2025/public/text-adventures/index.source.md

 Text Adventures

 During the late 1980s and early 1990s, I was a part of the thriving British Text Adventure scene and as well as enjoying many such games, I wrote a few too.
-Many of these were sold through Joan Pancott’s “Witch of Wessex Software” company.
-Some were freeware.
-These were written for 8-bit and 16-bit computers, with later ones running on PC.
+Many of these were sold through Joan Pancott’s “Witch of Wessex Software” company, some through The Guild Software.
+Some were released as public domain / freeware.
+They were written for 8-bit and 16-bit computers such as the Amstrad CPC, and ported to Spectrum and C64, with later ones written for the PC.

 * [A collection of my Text Adventures for various formats can be found on my github page](https://github.com/digdilem/textadventures)